Faculty Research Grant Program Guidelines

 The University recognizes that certain discoveries may result from the primary business of the University.
 These inventions and materials may be eligible for copyright or patent protection.
 All NMU employees are responsible for following the current Intellectual Property Policy of Northern Michigan University.

 Optional Pre-submission Compliance Review

-The Grants & Contracts Office offers an optional review of proposals for compliance with the required document format.
+The Grants and Contracts Office offers an optional review of proposals for compliance with the required document format.
 Proposals must be submitted no later than Oct.
-26 in order to participate in this review.
+24, 2014 in order to participate in this review.